tscircuit/alphabet/README.md

 - Normalized coordinates (all paths fit in [0,1] x [0,1] bounds)
 - Line segment representation for each character
 - Support for basic punctuation and mathematical symbols
+- Powered by the open source `hershey` font package

 ## Installation